Kattenelvis/Obsidian-Vault-master/Blog Posts ideas/Metaphilosophy Critical Article.md

 # Williamson on Conceptual Analysis

 Williamsons formalization of conceptual analysis.
-The problematic intuitions are still there

 $\square (Kp \leftrightarrow JBTp)$
 $\diamondsuit (\neg Kp\wedge JBTp)$

 The problematic intuition of the case in the possible world where the JBT is not K.

 His argument is no different from relying on intuitions.

+I reject all $T$'s of which contain intuition propositions.

-# What are intuitions really?
+## What are intuitions really?

 Formal phenomnology.
 E = {V, A, T,...} for visual space V auditory space A and thought space T. T is most likely reducible to V. In the book varities of consciousness, there are two views primitivism and reductionism (and also eliminativism but let's assume that's false for thoughts).
 I take the reductionist route.

-Formal Phenomenology proof/argument?

 Why rely on the phenomenal experience of "intuition" rather than the phenomenal experiences of "regions of blue"?